 View this post on Instagram

 Why you need to stop going to bars, restaurants, and public gatherings.
 I just canceled our upcoming flights, hotels, AirBnbs, and restaurant reservations.
 We’re staying put.
 Yes, in Seattle of all places.
 It was really tempting to follow through with our flight plans anyway, because it’s not like I really want to be in Seattle right now—and there’s not yet a ban on travel within the country, so I COULD fly if I wanted to.
 But if we wait until the government restricts travel, it’s already too late to have a positive effect.
 I want to look back on this time and know I did everything I possibly could.
 If my contribution to slowing the spread and flattening the curve ends up resulting in someone saying I “overreacted”, so be it.
 I’m happy to hear it.
 Overreacting leads to people thinking you overreacted.
 Underreacting leads to people thinking you underreacted. #covid19 #coronavirus #socialdistancing #FlattenTheCurve

 All in all, it feels like the health of the population was pretty low on the list of priorities for our government and The Times.
 And it was for the same reason that it always is – money.

 For the government, it was the economy which came first.
 For The Times, I presume, it was clicks.
 And a hope that subscriptions might increase.
 In both cases, I just cannot accept the idea that money should take priority over people’s lives.

-Who knows, maybe online newspapers are having a difficult time of it at the moment.
-From what I’ve seen, though, people are reading the news more than ever these days.
-And even if they are going through financial difficulties, I don’t think that’s much of an excuse for using clickbait at a time when clear messaging is essential (even if the government itself failed in that regard).
+Of course, online newspapers are having a difficult time of it at the moment.
+But even if they are going through financial difficulties, it’s not a good idea to be using clickbait at a time when clear messaging is essential (even if the government itself failed in that regard).